 34. Approximately 1 billion trees worth of paper are thrown away every year in the U.S.

-38. Aluminum can be recycled using only 5% of the energy used to make the product from new.
+38. Aluminum can be recycled using only 5% of the energy used to make the product from new materials

-41. About 11 million tons of textiles end up in U.S. landfills each year — an average of about 70 pounds per person.
+41. More than 11 million tons of textiles end up in U.S. landfills each year — an average of about 70 pounds per person

 48. Americans throw away enough trash in an average year to circle the earth 24 times.

 We hope you find these facts to be as interesting as we do!
 Which fact(s) are the most surprising to you?
-Let us know it the comment section below, or reach out to us if you have any questions.
-If you're interested in learning how RoadRunner can help your business recycle more, then schedule a free consultation with us today!
-One of our representatives will be happy to walk you through how we can help your business recycle more and spend less.
-Thanks for reading!
+If you're interested in learning how RoadRunner can help your business establish an effective, affordable waste and recycling program that works for your unique needs, then schedule a free consultation with us today!

 - The EPA